 Industrial and Management Systems Engineering

-- Use industrial engineering tools and knowledge in their chosen career paths.
+- Use industrial and management systems engineering tools and knowledge in their chosen career paths.

 - Employ effective communication.